-- First consider if the job you want to do could be done another way – for example, pulling weeds by hand.
+- think about whether the job you want to do could be done another way – for example, pulling weeds by hand.

-- If not, seek advice to select the safest and most effective product for the job.
+- if not, seek advice to select the safest and most effective product for the job.
+You can make your home and garden safer by choosing products that are as gentle as possible.
 The staff at the store where you buy your products may be able to help with this.

 Take care while you garden

-- If you are working on plants that are for eating, check the label to see how long you need to wait before the plant or vegetable will be safe to eat.
+- If you're working on plants that are for eating, check the label to see how long you need to wait before the plant or vegetable will be safe to eat.
 Write this down somewhere so you don’t forget.

 - Wear gloves, and check the label to see if you need other protection like a face mask or safety glasses.